- Solar advice hub

 What is the solar VAT discount?

-By reducing the upfront costs of installing solar panels and other energy-saving materials, the initiative aims to encourage households to switch to green energy.
+By reducing the upfront costs of installing energy-efficient devices, the policy aims to encourage households to switch to green energy.

 In February 2024, this 0% rate was expanded to include standalone storage batteries.